 An unidentified developer is an app developer that isn’t registered with Apple.
 Generally, apps from unidentified developers haven’t been reviewed by Apple for safety and security.

-Apple believes that one of the easiest ways to distribute malware is to insert its code into an app.
-That’s why they check apps thoroughly before allowing them to release to the Mac App Store.
+Apple believe that one of the easiest ways to distribute malware is to insert its code into an app.
+That’s why they check apps thoroughly before allowing them to be released to the App Store.
 Apps from unidentified developers aren’t on the App Store.

 Why your Mac shows a warning?